 13. Install Safety Shelters

-If your chickens get caught out whilst they are roaming they can run underneath these safety shelters to keep covered.
+If your chickens get caught out whilst roaming, they can run underneath these safety shelters to keep them covered.

 14. Get Roosters

-Within town and city limits there are usually restrictions on having roosters – they can be a noisy pest to your neighbors.
+There are usually restrictions on having roosters within town and city limits – they can be a noisy pest to your neighbors.

 There aren’t too many folks who like to be woken up at the crack of dawn by a rooster crowing his head off!